Tokyo Ghoul: Video games

-A video game titled Tokyo Ghoul: Carnaval ∫ Color by Bandai Namco Games was released in Japan for Android smartphones on February 6, 2015, and on February 9 for iOS.
+A video game titled Tokyo Ghoul: Carnaval Color by Bandai Namco Games was released in Japan for Android smartphones on February 6, 2015, and on February 9 for iOS.
 The player builds a team from a number of ghoul and investigator characters and explores a 3D map.
 Another video game titled Tokyo Ghoul: Jail for the PlayStation Vita console was released on October 1, 2015.
-It is set to introduce a new protagonist by the name of Rio, who will interact with characters from the manga/anime.
-The game was developed by Bandai Namco Games as well and is categorized as an adventure RPG where players will be able to explore Tokyo's 23 wards.
-The mobile game Tokyo Ghoul: Dark War focuses on the conflict between ghouls and the CCG that terrorizes the city of Tokyo.
-In the June 2018 edition of V-Jump it was revealed that a new game, titled Tokyo Ghoul: re Call to Exist, was released in 2019.
+It introduces a protagonist named Rio, who interacts with characters from the series.
+The game was developed by Bandai Namco Games as well and is categorized as an adventure RPG where players are able to explore Tokyo's 23 wards.
+The mobile game Tokyo Ghoul: Dark War, released in 2018, focuses on the conflict between ghouls and the CCG that terrorizes the city of Tokyo.
+A video game, titled Tokyo Ghoul: re Call to Exist, was released for the PlayStation 4 and Windows (via Steam) in November 2019.
+In March 2025, Behaviour Interactive announced a collaboration between the series and the Dead by Daylight video game, where Ken Kaneki would be added as a playable Killer character on April 2.